nyCloud/stack_edit_notes/Doc/prior_map_server.md

 ### 3.2.
 Lidar Prior Map

 Lidar prior map is in the form of 3D occupancy grid.
-Each grid is a 0.4m x 0.4m x 0.4m voxel by default, and contains a feature vector int32 label = 4;
+Each grid is a 0.4m x 0.4m x 0.4m voxel by default, and contains a feature vector indicates

+int32 label
-double label_prob = 5;
+double label_prob
-double occ_prob = 6;
+double occ_prob

 ```python
 map_label_dict = {
 	  'static': 0,